PalomoIFCA/testeractions/test/README.rst

 	from pyophidia import Experiment
 	Experiment.validate("coldspells.json")

-Anomaly of Diurnal Temperature Range
+Anomaly of diurnal temperature range
 ------------------------------------
-File: dtr.py
+File: dtr.json

-Description: this workflow computes the anomaly of DTR (Diurnal Temperature Range) index with respect to past values; it works on two input files (tasmin/tasmax variable).
+Description: this workflow computes the anomaly of diurnal temperature range (DTR) index with respect to past values; it works on two input files (tasmin/tasmax variable).

 Arguments: